ofisette/mdjoy/README.md

 ## Installation

 This package was developed for Python 3.6 and will not work with Python 2.
-Link the `src` directory or copy its content to a location where it will be found by your Python interpreter.
+Link the `src` directory or copy its contents to a location where it will be found by your Python interpreter.
 If the `progressbar` package is available, it will be used to monitor the progress of some algorithms.